 Here are some articles that have provided information and tips from educational professionals to help you stay focused and improve your grades.
 They are worth your time to read:

 Another article, Your Transcript Tells Coaches More Than You Think, describes the way coaches use a recruit’s academic record to evaluate desire, motivation, competitiveness, risk and much more.
-The last few years, we have sent out a survey and asked college coaches from all different levels of college baseball how they rated the importance of good grades and test scores when evaluating potential recruits.
-Coaches have been nearly unanimous in stressing the importance of good grades.
-In 2017, the average rating coaches gave for the importance of grades was 8.4 out of 10.
-In fact, only one coach ranked the importance of grades lower than a 7, and over a third of respondents ranked the importance of good grades as a 10 out of 10!
-The 2018 and 2019 results paint a similar picture, with the average ratings holding remarkably steady (8.48 in 2019).
-In 2017, the average rating for quality SAT/ACT scores was 7.8 out of 10.
-Like grades, the average the last two years is virtually unchanged (7.71 in 2019).
+Over the years, we have sent out a survey and asked college coaches from all different levels of college baseball how they rated the importance of good grades and test scores when evaluating potential recruits.
+Coaches have been nearly unanimous in stressing the importance of good grades and test scores.
+You can read more about how they rank the importance of academics in this article.

-College baseball coaches of all levels have responded to our survey with a clear message to recruits—if you want to play at the college level, you must do well academically.
+College baseball coaches of all levels respond to academic questions with a clear message to recruits—if you want to play at the college level, you must do well academically.
 If you haven’t taken care of business in the classroom in the past, it’s not too late to turn things around.
 Get ahead to start this school year and stay ahead.
 College coaches are going to ask about your grades and test scores and the bottom line is your academic success matters a great deal.

 For access to all of KPB’s academic support articles, click here.